List of universities and colleges in the United Arab Emirates

+Higher education in the United Arab Emirates began with the opening of United Arab Emirates University in 1976.

 Higher education institutions in the United Arab Emirates need to be recognized by the Commission for Academic Accreditation (CAA), which operates as part of the Ministry of Education.
 While the Ministry of Education is the federal governing body for higher education and education in general, some emirates might still have their own agencies which oversee certain aspects of higher education within the emirate, such as Dubai's Knowledge and Human Development Authority (KHDA) or Abu Dhabi's Department of Education and Knowledge (ADEK).

 Only institutions that have received CAA accreditation from the Ministry of Education are listed below.